-Income arising within a foreign REIT will only be taxed in Indonesia if it is accrued in or derived from Indonesia, subject to the provisions of the relevant double tax treaties between Indonesia and the jurisdictions in which the foreign REIT is established.
+Income arising within a foreign REIT will only be taxed in Indonesia if it is accrued in or derived from

+Indonesia, subject to the provisions of the relevant double tax treaties between Indonesia and the jurisdictions in which the foreign REIT is established.

-Typically, income received by Indonesian tax resident companies is subject to CIT at a rate of 25% up to April 2020, reducing to 22% for fiscal years ('FY') 2020 and 2021 and 20% for FY2022 and subsequent years.
+Typically, income received by Indonesian tax resident companies is subject to CIT at a rate of 22% for fiscal years ('FY') 2020 and 2021 and 20% for FY2022 and subsequent years.